rishvaanm04-rizzu/Enterprise-Active-Directory-Identity-Governance-Lab/README.md

 ### The Mover (Internal Department Transfer)
 * **Action:** Simulated an employee moving from Finance to HR.
-* **Audit Check:** Shifted their user account to the `HR-Staff` OU and updated their group membership (removed from Finance group, added to HR group).
-Verified on the client machine that their old Finance share access was immediately revoked, preventing **privilege creep**.
+* **Audit Check:** Shifted their user account to the `Finance-Staff` OU and updated their group membership (removed from HR group, added to Finance group).
+Verified on the client machine that their old HR share access was immediately revoked, preventing **privilege creep**.

 ![JML Mover Department Transfer](08_jml_mover_user_migration.png)